ros-navigation/docs.nav2.org/migration/Galactic.rst

 Replanning Only if Path is Invalid
 **********************************

-`This PR <https://github.com/ros-planning/navigation2/pull/2591>`_ creates two new condition BT node to facilitate replanning only if path becomes invalid.
-These new nodes were integrated into the defualt BT.
+`This PR <https://github.com/ros-planning/navigation2/pull/2591>`_ creates two new condition BT node to facilitate replanning only if path becomes invalid rather than constantly replanning.
+These new nodes were integrated into the default BT.